 For staff, Salesforce has helped reduce the steps involved with managing cases and pulling in all the relevant data they need to assist students.
 With recent developments leveraging automation, predictive analytics, and Visualforce, the Experience Center continues to add efficiencies, minimize time spent on manual tasks and improve its responsiveness to students’ needs.

 “With VisualForce, we’ve been able to create a custom interface where a person can call in and we can see their previous cases, what questions they’ve asked, what they needed and really dig into understanding their needs while they’re still talking,” said Speaks.

-“That customer delight comes through personalization and relevancy,” said Frank Montoya, Salesforce Information Technology Manager at ASU.
+“That customer delight comes through personalization and relevancy,” said Frank Montoya, Senior Product Owner/Manager Enterprise Salesforce at ASU.
 “It’s very important when you’re working with constituents in any organization and Salesforce, as a CRM solution, can help you do that.”

 More About ASU